spine-tools/Spine-Toolbox/README.md

 ## Installation

-We provide three options for installing Spine Toolbox:
+We provide three options for installing Spine Toolbox.
+The first two options also require that you **follow the Pre-installation steps**:
 - [Python/pipx](#installation-with-python-and-pipx) (we intend to make stable releases every month or so)
 - [From source files](#installation-from-sources-using-git) (this is the cutting edge - and more likely to have bugs)
 - [Windows installation package](#windows-64-bit-installer-package) (these are quite old - not recommended)